 Imagine relaxing by the pool with a little umbrella shaded margarita, while your own personal wedding coordinator efficiently prepares the entire ceremony.
 But, don’t pure the rum just yet.
 Every wedding, even destination weddings, require some advance planning and expert advice to make it absolutely magical.

 You can find some great tips to help with your destination wedding details at Weddings Abroad, including a wonderful checklist designed especially for destination weddings.

 OK, you have picked Aruba as your destination.
 Now let’s do some destination wedding planning.

 First, as with any wedding planning, you must discuss money and finances.
 Will parents be contributing or just the two of you?
 How much?
 This will determine the budget you have to work with.

 Also determine how much you and your Fiancé can afford on your honeymoon airfare and hotel accommodations.
-Most couples marrying in Aruba stay in Aruba for their honeymoon, so include several nights after the ceremony in your budget planning.
+Most couples who are marrying in Aruba stay in Aruba for their honeymoon, so include several nights after the ceremony in your budget planning.